matthew-dean/Crunch/README.md

 Testing Crunch
 --------------

-When you are done, please go and test you crunchy build against an expected SUPER-NEAT MASTER OF AN OUTPUT FILE!
+When you are done, please go and test your crunchy build against an expected SUPER-NEAT MASTER OF AN OUTPUT FILE!

 *[learn how](tests)*